1978 Massachusetts gubernatorial election: Declined

+Campaign

 On October 25, 1977, Edward J. King announced that he would seek the Democratic nomination for governor.
 King also considered running as an Independent or a Republican.
 King attacked Dukakis for not keeping his promises, specifically his pledge not to raise taxes.
 A fiscal and social conservative, King was anti-abortion and supported capital punishment, offshore drilling, increased nuclear power, greater research on solar energy, less business regulation, raising the drinking age to 21, and mandatory sentences for drug dealers.

 On March 30, 1978, Ackerman announced her candidacy for governor.
 She positioned herself as the party's liberal alternative to Dukakis.
 She criticized the governor for failing to deliver adequate human services, not cutting the cost of government, and not attracting new jobs.

 During the primary race, King was critical of Dukakis, Ackerman attacked Dukakis' record and King's positions on the issues, and Dukakis focused on his accomplishments and ignored his two opponents.
 Due to his incumbency, Dukakis held the early lead in the race.
 King was able to raise more money than his opponents due to his support from the business community.
 King focused his spending on extensive media advertising while Dukakis spent more money on organization than advertising.
 Ackerman struggled to raise money throughout the campaign and could not afford to advertise on television or in a daily newspaper.